 How Does it Work?

 1stClass@Number comes ready-made with detailed session guidance and extensive resources.
-A specially trained teaching assistant delivers 30 half-hour sessions to a group of up to four children, for 12-15 weeks.
+A specially trained teaching assistant delivers up to 30 half-hour sessions to a group of up to four children, for 10 -15 weeks.
 The children continue to take part in their normal class mathematics lessons.

 The lessons focus on number and calculation, developing children’s mathematical understanding, communication and reasoning skills.
 A Post Office theme runs throughout, engaging children in real life contexts that are both stimulating and fun.
 Each topic starts with a simple assessment that helps the teaching assistant to tailor sessions to the children’s needs.

 The teaching assistant starts working with their group of pupils straight after the first training day.
 Then the training runs alongside the implementation of the teaching programme, in that way the Teaching Assistant is trained topic by topic.

 Watch the video below to find out more…